-Pennsylvania Steel Company offers a wide range of carbon and alloy steel products in stock at our regional warehouses across the northeastern United States.
+Pennsylvania Steel Company offers a wide range of carbon and alloy steel products in stock at our regional warehouses across Pennsylvania, New England, the Southeast, and more.
 We offer both shipping and pickup options for your convenience.
 Contact us today to receive a custom carbon and alloy steel quote for your project.

 While every steel is an alloy, they are not all alloy steel.
 The difference is subtle: both are mixed with other metals, mainly carbon, but alloy steel is a mixture of carbon and other metals.
 Common additives beyond carbon include magnesium, nickel, and chromium.